 Melted Snowmen Oreo Balls

-These Melted Snowmen Oreo Balls are festive and a great addition to any holiday party.
+Melted Snowmen Oreo Balls are festive and a great addition to any holiday party.
 I guarantee they’ll be the first to go.
 Most people know these as chocolate Oreo Truffles but whatever you call them, these Melted Snowmen Oreos Balls are a Christmas dessert recipe that is always a hit.

 Oreo truffles are one of my all time favorite desserts.
 I can pop about 20 and then start to feel guilty.